mech/Notes/JavaScript/React/components.md

 # Components

-For EVA mistake, the `<Editor>` is too heavy and we did not break it down into even smaller components.
-The `<Editor>` itself is the DnD container which should not be the case.
-Whenever there is a drag event, the whole `<Editor>` will be affected and the `<AddPreview>` will be unnecessarily wasted in its rendering effort.

-**Always break your component down into single responsibility!
-And break it down further after that!**

 * [**Component is what you should be doing now for modern UI**](http://derickbailey.com/2015/08/26/building-a-component-based-web-ui-with-modern-javascript-frameworks/)
 * [**Building React plugins**](https://nylas.com/blog/react-plugins)
 * [Smart and Dumb Components - ViewController](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)